henriquesimoes/humpback/solutions/README.md

   > $dest/tests.stats.log
 ```

-substituting the `<n>` with the number of tests you are willing to create and the
+replacing `<n>` by the number of tests you want to create and
-`<dest>` to the destination folder (it should be different from `sets` if you do
+`<dest>` by the destination folder (use something different from `sets` if you do
 not want to overwrite the current sets in the repository).
 The above command
-redirects the output to the `tests.stats.log` file inside the set folder, so
+redirects the output to the `tests.stats.log` file inside the `<dest>` folder,
-that the information about each test is stored.
-Note these commands are similar
+storing information about each test.
+Note that these commands are similar
 to the ones available in [`create_sets.sh`](../test/create_sets.sh).

 ## 2nd solution

 This solution was cloned from [this repository][2nd-repo].
-First step to execute
+The first step to execute
-the 2nd placed solution is to move to its corresponding branch, _i.e._
+the 2nd placed solution is to go to its corresponding branch, _i.e._
 `2nd-solution`.
 There, we can find the adapted code for running the solution
 with [our generated test sets](#creating-test-sets).

 ### Creating validation sets

-As common practice, this solution uses a small part of the training set for
+Following common practice, this solution uses a small part of the training set for
 validation.
 The information of which examples will be used for training and
 which will go for validation was included in text files by the author,
 considering the competition dataset.
 Therefore, they are invalid for our
 experiments.
-Thus, an adaption of the scripts that interact with those files
-have been changed.
-(Indeed, they introduce breaking changes with respect to the
-original dataset.)
-The adapted code now assumes there are files describing the
+We adapted the scripts to assume that there are files describing
-files part of the training and validation sets with the following name format
+the training and validation sets with the following name format
 inside the `image_list` folder:

 ```txt